opensvc/docs.opensvc.com/source/agent.template.env.rst

 	;optional_on = node12 node21
 	;monitor = true
 	;monitor_on = node12 node21

 	#
 	# 'poolname'
 	#   nothing special there
 	#
 	;poolname = zpool

 	#
-	# tags  = preboot may be used when zfs pool is required before container boot
-	# else postboot is presumed
-	#
-	;tags = preboot

-	#
 	# 'scsireserv'
 	#   optional.
 Possible values are 'true' or 'false'.
 Default is 'false'.